 When preparing to file a claim, you should be ready to provide your phone number, policy number, any police reports and details of the contents lost or damaged (this can include photos of the damage and proof of ownership like receipts, bank statements and certificates of valuation).

 The next step involves getting in touch with your home and contents insurer and letting them know about the incident; two common ways of submitting a claim are by phone (through a dedicated claims line) or online (e.g. through a customer account portal).
 Explain what has happened in as much detail as possible.

 Along with your verbal explanation, you may need to provide some of the documentation we mentioned earlier.
 This all helps the claims team to process your losses and arrange to rebuild, replace or repair your damaged home or items up to the sum insured (the amount you’re covered for).

-After you have lodged a claim, your insurer may get in touch to let you know how your claim is progressing.
-Alternatively, they can also provide you with access to an online claims centre so you can track the progress at any time.
+After you have lodged a claim, your insurer may get in touch to let you know how your claim is progressing, or even to request further information or evidence of the incident.
+Alternatively, they may also provide you with access to an online claims centre so you can track the progress at any time.